gounthar/termux-jenkins-automation/README.md

 This repository itself uses:
 - Ansible for automation
-- Jenkins Configuration as Code (JCaS)
+- Jenkins Configuration as Code (JCasC)
 - GitHub Actions for validation
 - Conventional Commits